BSCDeveloper/FilesManager/README.md

 ]);
 ```

-Note that it is not necessary to indicate the file extension because FileManager will apply the correct extension to the file and it will check the file type according to the configuration.
+> Note that it is not necessary to indicate the file extension because FileManager will apply the correct

-For security reasons, the name of file will be modified if contains spaces or dots.
-For example, if the name is "my Name File.d.doc" will be changed for `my_name_file.doc`.

->  only will be valid the text until the first point
-and the spaces will be changed for `_`.
+> extension to the file, and it will check the file type according to the configuration.

 The extension will be applied automatically, see [File extensions](#file-extensions) document.

+For security reasons, **the name of file will be modified if contains spaces or dots**.
+For example, if the name is *my Name File.d.doc* will be changed for `my_name_file.doc`.

+>  only will be valid the text until the first dot
+and the spaces will be changed for `'_'`.

 #### Add files from path
 We can add files from path resource.